BruceCanovas/sparse_rgbd_vo/README.md

 # Sparse RGB-D Visual Odometry #
 Fast and lightweight sparse RGB-D visual odometry system based on [LVT](https://github.com/SAR-Research-Lab/lvt) method.
-The tracking aligns detected ORB keypoints to a limited sparse local map of features so as to reduce drift with regard to framre-to-frame approaches.
+The tracking aligns detected ORB keypoints to a limited sparse local map of features so as to reduce drift with regard to frame-to-frame approaches.
 [GMS](https://github.com/JiawangBian/GMS-Feature-Matcher) is used for robust feature matching.

 ![Visu](visu/visu.png)